tahminaakterbristy/Shopfront-Client/README.md

 ## Key Features
--Products organized and displayed based on selected categories -Clean UI for browsing multiple product segments
+• Products organized and displayed based on selected categories
+• Clean UI for browsing multiple product segments
--Add to Cart functionality
+• Add to Cart functionality
--Users can add products to their shopping cart
+• Users can add products to their shopping cart
--Online payment integration through SSLCommerz
+• Online payment integration through SSLCommerz
--Users can view their previous orders
+• Users can view their previous orders
--Displays order details like product name, quantity, and total cost -Responsive UI optimized for both desktop and mobile users
+• Displays order details like product name, quantity, and total cost
+• Responsive UI optimized for both desktop and mobile users